 - cold immersion (eg in the shower or ocean for a brief period)

 - listening to soothing voices or sounds such as guided meditations, gregorian chants, waves on the ocean

 - getting out in nature (less screen time, more green time)

 - connecting with a partner, friend, family member or pet

 You don’t have to take up all of these suggestions.
 Adding in even one or two consistently will make a difference.

 If you’ve ever been to a yoga practice and engaged in chanting ‘Om’ you will know it aids meditation, however this chanting also creates a vibration sensation which is transmitted through the vagus nerve, calming the nervous system.
 It can switch on your parasympathetic nervous system, allowing your body to rest and digest, deactivate inflammatory signals and support your immune system.

-If you’re one of my naturopathy clients or yoga students you will always hear me recommending regular relaxation, meditation and yoga as part of a healthy lifestyle, and you now have even more reason to make it a part of your daily routine.
+If you’re one of my naturopathy clients you will often hear me recommending regular relaxation, meditation or yoga as part of a healthy lifestyle, and you now have even more reason to make it a part of your daily routine.